thedalles77/Raspberry-Pi-easy-drawing/README.md

   ./application
 ```

-Please help to improve this program by opening an issue on this repository
+Please help to improve this program by tweeting to
+http://twitter.com/r_richarz or opening an issue on this repository
 if you have any problem or suggestion.